© Crown copyright 2020

 |AEO||Authorised Economic Operator

-A party involved in the international movement of goods and approved by a customs administration as complying with EU supply chain security/customs simplification standards
+A party involved in the international movement of goods and approved by a customs administration as complying with the UK and EU supply chain security/customs simplification standards

 |Business Partner||All operators in the supply chain that fall between the exporter/manufacturer and the consignor|

 |Branch||An office/premises/another location of the company itself that forms part of the company’s total assets and legal entity